Skip to Content

 Address: Q7F4+79 Firenze Fl

-One thing about Italy, there is no shortage of stunning cathedrals and churches.
-Florence is one of the finest examples of Italian Renaissance architecture and sometimes it’s hard to believe it’s real.
-Among the most famous churches is Cattedrale di Santa Maria del Fiore, one of the oldest churches in all of Europe.
+One thing about Italy is that there is no shortage of stunning cathedrals and churches.
+Florence is one of the finest examples of Italian Renaissance architecture, and sometimes it’s hard to believe it’s real.
+Among the most famous churches is Cattedrale di Santa Maria del Fiore, one of the oldest churches in Europe.

-Nestled in the heart of Florence’s historic city center, the cathedral is easily the best thing to do in Florence.
-This massive cathedral opened its doors in the 14th century, drawing visitors from around the world to admire its beauty and marvel at its incredible architectural feats.
+Tucked within the heart of Florence’s historic city center, the cathedral is easily the best thing to do in Florence.
+This massive cathedral opened in the 14th century, drawing visitors worldwide to admire its beauty and marvel at its incredible architectural feats.

-Today, visitors can tour the cathedral’s interior, climb to the top of its cupola for sweeping views over Florence, or simply marvel at it from outside while wandering through the city streets.
+Today, visitors can tour the cathedral’s interior, climb to the top of its Dome for sweeping views over Florence, or marvel at it from outside while wandering through the city streets.

-For a budget-friendly hotel, I recommend staying at Hotel Rosso23, a charming and cozy property located just steps from the cathedral.
-Or for a luxury experience, check out the Hotel Atlantic Palace, a 4-star hotel that offers unparalleled city views from its rooms.
+If you want to stay near the Florence Cathedral while visiting the city, there are a few beautiful hotels and guesthouses.
+For a budget-friendly hotel, I recommend staying at Hotel Rosso23, a charming and cozy property steps from the cathedral.
+Or, for a luxury experience, check out the Hotel Atlantic Palace, a 4-star hotel that offers unparalleled city views from its rooms.

 11. Piazza della Repubblica